 I’m 100% guilty of sitting behind the soft glow of my screen, scrolling precious moments of life away, and letting the insecurity and inadequacy get the best of me.
 It’s honestly held me back more than a couple of times.
 It’s kept me behind the scenes, scared of being judged and found not worthy of #squadgoals, praise hand emojis, and scrolling comments of affirmations.
 And, quite simply, I got damn tired of feeling that way.

-However, in my case, those feelings are all on me.
+In my particular case, those feelings were all on me.
 The challenge for me isn’t in unrealistic expectations for myself grown out of an intake of airbrushed and edited representations of someone else’s life.
-I’ve let a setback or two erode my confidence, and with nothing between my soft melty center and a LOT of opportunities to feel left out and overlooked, I gave myself a pass to stop stepping out and stepping up.
-I’ve known it for a long time, but it took this recent battle cry for more authenticity and less curated “Insta-lives” to really make me own the simple, quiet fact that I quit trying.
+I was, quite literally, comparing myself to who I was yesterday.
+I had let a setback or two erode my confidence, and with nothing between my soft melty center and a LOT of opportunities to feel left out and overlooked, I gave myself a pass to stop stepping out and stepping up.
+Yesterday I was BETTER.
+But, yesterday, was also a much different life.

 I want to fill my life with #goals.
 A strong, fit and healthy body, flawless skin framed by a messy braid, a wardrobe that sings my personal style anthem, a gaggle of bosslady besties, a couch with all the perfect throw pillows, a front porch that you can just feel inviting you in with a cozy adirondack and icy lemonade … and every. single. messy. misstep that gets me there.